nickmmark/ecmo-calculations/README.md

 #### Things to do
+[] add a "maximum predicted flow" for each cannula given the maximum pressure drop

 [] add more cannula!

 [] add schematics for each cannula showing details such as stages, number of inlets, and cross section